 3. Many people who believe they have copper toxicity order the HTMA, and often the HTMA copper level comes back as "low".
 This completely confuses people, as they automatically then assume there is no copper issue at all.
 However, copper can be low in an HTMA even with copper toxicity, and in fact this is very common, especially if metabolic energy is insufficient to mobilize the body's stored copper.
 Once again, proper interpretation is essential, along with consideration given to various individual factors including health history, medications, exposures, etc. All too often, a person will simply order a hair analysis, get an automated report or read the results at face value, and become more confused than ever.
 They automatically assume a high level of an element means a toxicity, or a low or normal level means they are fine.
 (If one is spending money on a hair analysis, it's important to work with a trained practitioner to help guide you with interpretation).

 4. There are numerous forms of "hair analysis" on the market.
+People often order the wrong type of test, assuming all hair analysis is the same, and then complain that the test is not worthwhile!
 It’s imperative to understand that not all hair analysis is the same.
 In fact, one red flag that a person discrediting hair analysis doesn’t actually understand hair analysis is if they are referring to hair analysis as a catch-all term in their dismissal of the test.
 Some forms of hair analysis are a lot more valid than others, especially for the purpose of understanding minerals and copper, while some other forms of hair analysis certainly do call into question their validity.

 Nutritional hair analysis, on the other hand, is more focused on the nutrient elements, along with the relationships between minerals and metals.
 These relationships between pairs of minerals is key to understanding the implications for health, and especially so when it comes to copper toxicity.
 Nutritional hair analysis is concerned with gaining insight into endocrine system status, the body’s detox ability, cellular function, disease states, and of course, the relationship between imbalances.’